asdu1x/Lightweight-metal-scratch-detector/README.md

-Lightweight Metal Scratch Detector via Cross-Layer Key Adaptive Feature Distillation
+Lightweight metal scratch detector via cross-Layer adaptive key feature distillation
 =============================================================================
 This paper has been submitted to [The Visual Computer].